Learn tips and tricks for growing lettuce.

 Surround (but don't cover) lettuce plants with 2 to 3 inches of Scotts® bagged mulch, straw, shredded leaves, pine straw, or other locally available material.
 Mulch helps keep weeds from growing by blocking sunlight, keep soil moist, and keep lettuce clean.

-Applying Miracle-Gro® Water Soluble All Purpose Plant Food a month after planting is an easy way to keep lettuce growing strong all season long.
+In addition to great soil, regular fertilizer feedings will encourage the best growth from your lettuce.
+Applying Miracle-Gro® Performance Organics™ All Purpose Plant Nutrition (a water-soluble fertilizer that feeds both the soil and your plants) beginning a month after planting is an easy way to keep lettuce growing strong all season long.
 Follow label instructions to know how much and how often to apply.

 As summer heat arrives, lettuce plants will start to form flowers and leaves will become bitter.
 You can either pull the plants or leave them to help attract pollinators.